Department of Journalism

 The College of Communication is committed to offering students academic and professional opportunities in the newest communication technologies.
 The College has joined with the Boston Cable Access and Programming Foundation to produce Neighborhood Network News, a nightly evening newscast made available to more than 300,000 potential cable viewing households in Boston.
 A fully equipped broadcast journalism newsroom and a production studio are located in COM.
 Students work closely with professional staff to write, edit, report, and produce the newscast.

 In conjunction with New England media, the department has developed an extensive internship program for journalism majors.

 See the program page for details.

-The Department of Journalism offers MS programs in Journalism, Broadcast Journalism, Business & Economics Journalism, and Science Journalism.
-All four programs are designed to produce graduates trained to analyze and explain the complex events of our times as well as raise journalistic standards in all media.
+The Department of Journalism offers MS programs in Journalism and Science Journalism.
+Both programs are designed to produce graduates trained to analyze and explain the complex events of our times as well as raise journalistic standards in all media.

 Journalism students at Boston University learn about the profession by covering local, state, and national government as well as various political, business, and cultural activities.
 Assignments are under the direction of experienced, accomplished journalists who are current or recent leaders in professional journalism.